waynodiablo/Oystercard/yelpv1.md

 Here, `Restaurant.create` has been split up into its component parts – `Restaurant.new` and `Restaurant.save`.
 We're still not showing the user an error, though, even though one is being generated in the background (it's that error that's passing our unit test).

 To show an error, let's edit our view.
-Add this to the top of your `views/restaurants/new.html.erb` file:
+Add this to the top of your `views/restaurants/new.html.(erb/haml)` file:

+erb:
 ```erb
 <% if @restaurant.errors.any? %>
   <section id="errors" >